amponce/market-intel/outstatic/content/posts/the-energy-update.md

 ***!!!!!12 MONTH FIXED PRICES CONTINUE TO BEAT THE 2022 FIRST OF THE MONTH INDEX AVERAGES!!!!!***

-**Indicative Fixed Prices as of 7/10/2023**
+**Indicative Fixed Prices as of 7/17/2023**

 Start Date Term PG&E CG SoCal CG

-July ’23 1 mo. $4.62 $6.48
+Aug ’23 1 mo. $4.88 $5.95

-July ’23 3 mo. $4.55 $5.95
+Aug ’23 3 mo. $4.75 $5.55

-July ‘23 6 mo. $5.60 $7.25
+Aug ‘23 6 mo. $5.71 $7.15

-July ’23 12 mo. $5.35 $6.59
+Aug ’23 12 mo. $5.40 $6.55

-July ’23 24 mo. $5.45 $6.60
+Aug ’23 24 mo. $5.50 $6.60

-Nov ’23 – Mar ‘24 $6.45 $8.10
+Nov ’23 – Mar ‘24 $6.50 $8.30

-Apr ’24 – Aug ‘25 $4.75 $5.55
+Apr ’24 – Aug ‘25 $4.76 $5.50

-#### **STORAGE REPORT**

-We’re roughly 25 % above last year and 15% above the 5-year average for this time of year.
-The most recent forecast for storage was an injection of 65Bcf.
-The actual number comes in at 72Bcf.
-We're now 575Bcf higher than this time last year and 366Bcf above the 5-year average of 2,511Bcf.
-At 2,877Bcf, total working gas is within the 5-year historical range.
+#### **STORAGE REPORT – **The most recent forecast for storage was an injection of 65Bcf.
+The actual number comes in at 49Bcf.
+We're now 569Bcf higher than this time last year and 364Bcf above the 5-year average of 2,566Bcf.
+At 2,930Bcf, total working gas is within the 5-year historical range.
 End of Injection Season levels are expected to be at a record setting 4.1Tcf.

-\*\*WEATHER – \*\*The 3-month forecast shows above normal for most of the U.S. The 6–10-day forecast shows temps well above normal for the West, SW, Texas, and southern Gulf regions.
-California should experience our first true cooling demand over the next few weeks, pushing Basis prices up again.
+**WEATHER – **The 3-month forecast shows above normal for most of the U.S. The 6–10-day forecast shows temps well above normal for the West, SW, Texas while the rest of the U.S. enjoys cooler than normal temperatures.
+Also looking ahead to the winter months, an above normal forecast could be helping to keep NYMEX and Basis from gaining strength.
+Basis prices for the California prices are high enough for those winter months already.
+Any downward pressure for those winter strips would be welcomed and acted on.